itsriffchan/bulong/README.md

 # Bulong: Fine-Tuning Whisper for Philippine Multilingual Speech Recognition

-## Overview
+## Group Members

-Bulong is an open-source research project that provides a reproducible pipeline for fine-tuning OpenAI's Whisper model on Philippine languages using the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.

-The project aims to improve automatic speech recognition (ASR) for underrepresented Philippine languages while providing reusable tools that future researchers and developers can build upon.

-Rather than creating another speech application, Bulong focuses on building foundational infrastructure:

-* Reproducible data preprocessing
-* Parameter-efficient Whisper fine-tuning (LoRA)
-* Standardized evaluation benchmarks
-* Open training and evaluation pipelines
+* **[Member 1 Name]** - [Contribution/Role]
+* **[Member 2 Name]** - [Contribution/Role]
+* **[Member 3 Name]** - [Contribution/Role]

 ---

+## Project Overview

+Bulong is an open-source research project designed to build a reproducible pipeline for fine-tuning OpenAI's Whisper model on Philippine languages using the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.

+The project's goal is to improve automatic speech recognition (ASR) for underrepresented Philippine languages by building foundational infrastructure, including:

+* A reproducible data preprocessing pipeline
+* A parameter-efficient Whisper fine-tuning setup (using LoRA adapters)
+* A standardized evaluation benchmark comparing fine-tuned models against base models
+* Open and accessible training and evaluation pipelines for other researchers to extend

+Rather than creating a standalone end-user application, Bulong focuses on providing the open-source engineering blueprint to make multilingual speech models accessible in the local research community.

+---

+## AI Disclosure
+This project utilizes AI-assisted tools for development: ChatGPT was used for explaining technical procedures and conceptual mapping of the architecture, while Google DeepMind's Antigravity AI assistant supported the initial structural design, pipeline scaffolding, and codebase optimization.
+The core machine learning training pipeline is designed to use OpenAI's Whisper model fine-tuned via Low-Rank Adaptation (LoRA) to adapt to low-resource and code-switched Philippine languages.

+---

-## Motivation
+## Motivation & Research Scope

-Despite the Philippines being home to more than 130 languages, many remain underrepresented in modern speech recognition systems.
+Despite the Philippines being home to more than 130 languages, many remain severely underrepresented in modern speech recognition systems.

-General-purpose ASR models such as Whisper perform well on high-resource languages but often struggle with:
+General-purpose ASR models such as Whisper perform well on high-resource languages but struggle with:

-* Regional Philippine languages
+* Regional Philippine languages (e.g. Cebuano, Kapampangan, Hiligaynon)
-* Code-switched speech
+* Code-switched speech (Taglish)
 * Local accents and pronunciations
 * Domain-specific vocabulary

-This project investigates whether parameter-efficient fine-tuning can improve multilingual ASR performance while keeping training reproducible and accessible.
+This project will investigate whether parameter-efficient fine-tuning can systematically improve multilingual ASR performance across these low-resource languages while keeping training reproducible and accessible on consumer-grade hardware.

 ---

-## Features
+## Features We Will Build

-* Fine-tune Whisper using LoRA (Low-Rank Adaptation)
+* **LoRA-Based Fine-Tuning:** Parameter-efficient adaptation of Whisper models using Hugging Face PEFT to reduce GPU memory requirements.
-* Support for multiple Philippine languages
+* **Multilingual Support:** Scaffolding to process and train on multiple Philippine languages concurrently.
-* Automated dataset preprocessing
-* Hugging Face-compatible dataset conversion
+* **Automated Data Preprocessing:** Scripts to automatically resample audio to 16kHz, extract log-Mel spectrograms, normalize transcript text, and handle tokenization.
+Includes a local synthetic fallback to test code pipelines offline or under Hugging Face rate limits.
-* Standardized evaluation using WER and CER
+* **Standardized Evaluation:** Automating WER (Word Error Rate) and CER (Character Error Rate) evaluations across base and fine-tuned models.

 ---

-## Supported Languages
+## Planned Supported Languages

-The project is designed around the UP-DSP Philippine Languages Database, which contains recordings in:
+The project is designed to train and evaluate on the UP-DSP Philippine Languages Database, which contains recordings in:

-* Filipino
+* Filipino / Tagalog
 * English
 * Cebuano
 * Kapampangan